jacksonhenderson/Calculator/README.md

 # Calculator
-I made a calculator with html, css and JS.
+I made a calculator with html, css and JS...